Swire: History

 The Swire Group's privately owned parent company is London-based John Swire & Sons Limited.
 The Swire Group, started by John Swire (1787–1847) in 1816, had its beginnings as a modest Liverpool import-export company based mainly on the textile trade.
-John Swire's sons, John Samuel (1825–1898) and William Hudson (1830–1884) took the firm overseas and it was John Samuel Swire in particular whose entrepreneurial instincts would be at the root of the firm's successes in years to come.
-In 1861, John Swire & Sons Limited began to trade with China through agents Augustine Heard & Co.
-In 1866, in partnership with R.S.
-Butterfield, Butterfield & Swire was established in Shanghai.
-Four years later, a Hong Kong branch of Butterfield & Swire was also opened.

-Four years after the establishment of the People's Republic of China, Butterfield & Swire closed all of its China offices.
-In 1974, Butterfield & Swire in Hong Kong was renamed John Swire & Sons (H.K.)
-Ltd.
+Swire Pacific Offshore Holdings Limited (SPO), was a wholly owned subsidiary of Swire Pacific, supplying chartered vessels that supported the offshore oil and gas industry worldwide.
+It owned a fleet of 69 offshore vessels.
+Tidewater entered into a definitive agreement to acquire all of the outstanding shares of Swire Pacific Offshore (SPO), a subsidiary of Swire Pacific Limited, for approximately $190 million in early March 2022.
+Tidewater announced the completion of its acquisition of Swire Pacific Offshore on Friday 22 April 2022.

 Businesses

+Swire Pacific Limited

 The Swire Group's core businesses in Hong Kong are held by Swire Pacific Limited, listed on the Hong Kong Stock Exchange.
-The Group's businesses are arranged into groups: property, aviation, beverages and food chain, marine services, and trading and industrial.
+It also operates Swire Beverages Holdings Ltd and Swire Foods Holdings Ltd for their beverages and food chain group.

-Cathay Pacific Airways Ltd. (CPA)
+Cathay Pacific Airways

 In 1948, Swire Pacific acquired Cathay Pacific, Hong Kong's largest airline, and remains as the largest shareholder, with 42%.

 Swire Properties

 Incorporated in 1972, Swire Properties develops and manages commercial, retail and residential properties, with a particular focus on mixed-use development in prime locations at major mass transportation intersections.

-The Company's investment portfolio in Hong Kong totals approximately 17.8 million sq ft (approximately 1.66 million square metres) of gross floor area, with Pacific Place, Island East as its core holdings.
-In addition to Hong Kong, the Company has a presence in China, the United States and the United Kingdom.
+The company's investment portfolio in Hong Kong totals approximately 17.8 million sq ft (approximately 1.66 million square metres) of gross floor area, with Pacific Place, Island East as its core holdings.

+In addition to Hong Kong, the company has a presence in China, the United States and the United Kingdom.
 In China, Swire Properties has a portfolio amounting to approximately 12.9 million sq ft (approximately 1.20 million square metres), the majority of which is under construction.
 The five projects consist of mixed-use developments in Beijing, Shanghai, Guangzhou and Chengdu, with Sanlitun Village and The Opposite House hotel in Beijing being the best-known among them.

-In 2008, the Company formed Swire Hotels to create and manage urban hotels in Hong Kong, China and the United Kingdom.
+In 2008, the company formed Swire Hotels to create and manage urban hotels in Hong Kong, China and the United Kingdom.